[ ESO ]

 column name description

-Ci ist coefficient of the inverse dispersion polynomial.
+Ci coefficient number i of the inverse dispersion polynomial

 RMS standard deviation of polynomial fit